Spam and Egg Musubi

 Whether it’s a holiday meal, potluck or big family gathering, Spam Musubi with Eggs is always a hit.

 Before you raise an eyebrow at Spam, ask yourself if you’ve eaten a hot dog.
-Trust me, hot dogs have a much longer list of ingredients.
+Hot dogs actually have a much longer list of mystery ingredients.
+Spam keeps it surprisingly simple: pork shoulder, water, potato starch, sugar, sodium nitrate, and salt.
+That’s it.

 Spam has an incredible history that ties into Hawaii’s culinary culture.
 Let’s dive into why Spam and Egg Musubi is so iconic - and how you can make this savory, sweet and satisfying snack at home.
 Plus how you can personalize it to fit your tastebuds!